+- (d) Copper-based intrauterine devices;

+- (e) Progesterone-based intrauterine devices;

+- (f) Injections;

-- 9. For each of the 18 methods of contraception listed in subsection 10 that have been approved by the Food and Drug Administration, a health benefit plan must include at least one drug or device for contraception within each method for which no deductible, copayment or coinsurance may be charged to the insured, but the carrier may charge a deductible, copayment or coinsurance for any other drug or device that provides the same method of contraception. - The following 18 methods of contraception must be covered pursuant to this section: - (a) Voluntary sterilization for women; - (b) Surgical sterilization implants for women; - (c) Implantable rods; - (d) Copper-based intrauterine devices; - (e) Progesterone-based intrauterine devices; - (f) Injections: - (g) Combined estrogen- and progestin-based drugs; - (h) Progestin-based drugs; - (i) Extended- or continuous-regimen drugs; - (i) Estrogen- and progestin-based patches: - (k) Vaginal contraceptive rings; - (l) Diaphragms with spermicide; - (m) Sponges with spermicide; - (n) Cervical caps with spermicide; - (o) Female condoms; - (p) Spermicide; - (q) Combined estrogen- and progestin-based drugs for emergency contraception or progestin-based drugs for emergency contraception; and - (r) Ulipristal acetate for emergency contraception. - Except as otherwise provided in this section and federal law, a carrier may use medical management techniques, including, without limitation, any available clinical evidence, to determine the frequency of or treatment relating to any benefit required by this section or the type of provider of health care to use for such treatment. - 12.
-A carrier shall not use medical management techniques to require an insured to use a method of contraception other than the method prescribed or ordered by a provider of health care. - 13.
-A carrier must provide an accessible, transparent and expedited process which is not unduly burdensome by which an insured, or the authorized representative of the insured, may request an exception relating to any medical management technique used by the carrier to obtain any benefit required by this section without a higher deductible, copayment or coinsurance. - As used in this section: - (a) "Medical management technique" means a practice which is used to control the cost or utilization of health care services or prescription drug use.
-The term includes, without limitation, the use of step therapy, prior authorization or categorizing drugs and devices based on cost, type or method of administration. - (b) "Network plan" means a health benefit plan offered by a carrier under which the financing and delivery of medical care, including items and services paid for as medical care, are provided, in whole or in part, through a defined set of providers under contract with the carrier.
-The term does not include an arrangement for the financing of premiums. - (c) "Provider of health care" has the meaning ascribed to it in NRS 629.031. - (d) "Therapeutic equivalent" means a drug which:
+- (g) Combined estrogen- and progestin-based drugs;

+- 35 (h) Progestin-based drugs;

+- 36 (i) Extended- or continuous-regimen drugs;

+- 37 (j) Estrogen- and progestin-based patches;

+- 38 (k) Vaginal contraceptive rings;

+- 39 (l) Diaphragms with spermicide;

+- 40 (m) Sponges with spermicide;

+- 41 (n) Cervical caps with spermicide;

+- 42 (o) Female condoms;

+- (p) Spermicide;

+- (q) Combined estrogen- and progestin-based drugs for emergency contraception or progestin-based drugs for emergency contraception; and - (r) Ulipristal acetate for emergency contraception. - 12.
+Except as otherwise provided in this section and federal law, an insurer that offers or issues a contract for hospital or medical services may use medical management techniques, including, without limitation, any available clinical evidence, to determine the frequency of or treatment relating to any benefit required by this section or the type of provider of health care to use for such treatment. - 13.
+An insurer shall not use medical management techniques to require an insured to use a method of contraception other than the method prescribed or ordered by a provider of health care. - 14.
+An insurer must provide an accessible, transparent and expedited process which is not unduly burdensome by which an insured, or the authorized representative of the insured, may request an exception relating to any medical management technique used by the insurer to obtain any benefit required by this section without a higher deductible, copayment or coinsurance. - 15.
+As used in this section:

-- benefit: - (c) Offer or pay any type of material inducement or financial incentive to an insured to discourage the insured from obtaining any such benefit; (d) Penalize a provider of health care who provides any such benefit to an - insured, including, without limitation, reducing the reimbursement to the provider of health care; - incentive to a provider of health care to deny, reduce, withhold, limit or delay access to any such benefit to an insured; or
+- (a) "Medical management technique" means a practice which is used to control the cost or utilization of health care services or prescription drug use.
+The term includes, without limitation, the use of step therapy, prior authorization or categorizing drugs and devices based on cost, type or method of administration. - (b) "Network plan" means a contract for hospital or medical service offered by an insurer under which the financing and delivery of medical care, including items and services paid for as medical care, are provided, in whole or in part, through a defined set of providers under contract with the insurer.
+The term does not include an arrangement for the financing of premiums. - (c) "Provider of health care" has the meaning ascribed to it in NRS 629.031. - (d) "Therapeutic equivalent" means a drug which: - (1) Contains an identical amount of the same active ingredients in the same dosage and method of administration as another drug; - (2) Is expected to have the same clinical effect when administered to a patient pursuant to a prescription or order as another drug; and - (3) Meets any other criteria required by the Food and Drug Administration for classification as a therapeutic equivalent.